DavidACosgrove/HTML-SDF-Viewer/README.md

 descending order and clicking on a row will cause the display of the relevant molecule.

+If viewing a 2D file, the JSME viewer provides some extra functionality - right-clicking in the window brings up a context menu allowing the copying to the clipboard of the molecule structure in various formats (SMILES, InChI key, etc.) and also the possibility of performing a Google search using the InChI key.

 If the formatting of the 3D browser (if viewing a 3D SDF) or the table looks a bit odd (headers not aligned with columns, for example) try tweaking the width of the browser window.
 This forces a recalculation